User input

 var confirmed = confirm('Are you sure:', defaultValue: true);

-The default value is capitalised.
+The default value is capitalized.

 Are you sure: (Y/n):